 4. If two or more members entitled to claim expenses use the same car, a refund shall be made only to the person in charge of the vehicle, with an increase of 10% for each passenger.

 5. Members travelling by car do so at their own risk.
 The Council of Europe disclaims all liability in respect of any accident that may occur during the journey.

 1. During the meeting, members shall be entitled to receive an allowance at a daily rate determined annually by the Committee of Ministers (the rate in force as from 1 January 2010 is €323).
 This rate is the same wherever the meeting takes place.
 Non-meeting days shall be paid at the rate of €175.1

-2. When members are called upon to attend in an official capacity meetings or events outside the programme of meetings of the European Committee for Social Rights, the daily allowance payable shall be €3232 and shall be applied in the same conditions as at paragraph 1 above.
-Where they are invited to attend in a personal capacity and authorisation is given for the reimbursement of their expenses at the charge of the Council of Europe's budget the daily allowance payable shall be €175.3
+2. When members are called upon to attend in an official capacity meetings or events outside the programme of meetings of the Committee, the daily allowance payable shall be €3232 and shall be applied in the same conditions as at paragraph 1 above.
+Where they are invited to attend in a personal capacity and authorisation is given for the reimbursement of their expenses at the charge of the Council of Europe's budget, the daily allowance payable shall be €175.3

 3. This allowance shall be deemed to cover all expenditure incurred by members in attending meetings, except for the travel expenses provided for above.
 However, where in exceptional and duly justified circumstances, and with the prior approval of the Secretary General, total accommodation costs (room, breakfast and related taxes) amount to more than 60% of the total daily allowances payable in respect of the meeting, members may submit a claim for a supplementary payment.
 Any such claim must be supported by original vouchers attesting the actual expenditure incurred on accommodation.